MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 ms.service: office-perpetual-itpro
 ms.localizationpriority: medium
 ms.collection: Tier1
+ROBOTS: NOINDEX, NOFOLLOW
 recommendations: false
+hideEdit: true
 description: "Technical guidance for IT Pros about how to install the preview version of Office LTSC" ms.date: 04/18/2024
 ---

-# Install Office LTSC Preview
+# Install Office LTSC preview

 > [!NOTE]
 > - This article is for a preview program and is subject to change.